rdkcentral/Thunder/docs/utils/threading/worker-pool.md

 #### Rescheduling job
 `Reschedule()` method is used to change the execution date of an already scheduled `job`.
-Method takes as arguments the new execution time of the specified `job` and the `job` whose execution time we want to change.
+Method takes as arguments the new execution time of the specified `job` and the `job` which execution time we want to change.
 It works as follows, first the scheduled `job` is attempted to be canceled and then the Schedule with the newly specified time is used.
 !!! note
     `Reschedule()` returns true when the `job` cancellation succeeds and false when it fails, this can happen when the given task was not previously scheduled using `Schedule()`